All India Institutes of Medical Sciences: Phase VIII

 On 1 February 2019, in the presentation of the interim budget for 2019–2020, Piyush Goyal, who was given temporary charge of the Minister of Finance a week earlier, announced an AIIMS in Haryana.
 This institute was later denoted as "Phase-VIII".
-In March, the cabinet approved the institute in Manethi, Rewari district.
+In March, the cabinet approved the institute in Majra Mustal Bhalkhi, Rewari district.

 Additional proposed AIIMSs

-An additional AIIMS was proposed in Ranchi, Jharkhand.

-On March 1, 2022 PM Narendra Modi announced an AIIMS for the state of Manipur under the Atmanirbhar Bharat Scheme.
+On 1 March 2022, PM Narendra Modi announced an AIIMS for the state of Manipur under the Atmanirbhar Bharat Scheme.

-Institutes
+List of Institutes

 As of January 2022, 5 AIIMS still are under development.
 In February 2022, the health ministry stated that all 24 new AIIMS will be functional by February 2025.
-There are also proposals for establishing AIIMS in Arunachal Pradesh, Goa, Karnataka, Kerala, Mizoram & Tripura.
+There are also proposals for establishing AIIMS in Arunachal Pradesh, Goa, Karnataka, Kozhikode, Mizoram & Tripura.

 Admissions

 AIIMS (New Delhi) was originally established as a super-specialty tertiary care centre with primary emphasis on research and specialized training facilities.
 MBBS is the basic medical course at bachelor's degree level.
 This is followed by master's degree level specialisation in general surgery, general internal medicine, pediatrics and other fields.
 Superspecialties are those healthcare fields whose practitioners need specialised certification after completing their postgraduation, examples being cardiothoracic and vascular surgery, rheumatology, neurology, and pediatric neurology.
 There are at least 45 superspecialties at AIIMS (New Delhi) at higher master's degree level.
 AIIMS also offers MSc and PhD level research courses.

 There are about forty-two specialty post-graduate courses conducted at AIIMS (New Delhi).
-The entry is through a nationwide competitive examination, AIIMS PG, held every six months.
+The entry is through a nationwide competitive examination, INICET(Institute of National Importance Common Entrance Test), held every six months.
 Each year nearly 50 thousand medical graduates and 25 thousand dental graduates across the country compete for the limited number of positions, approximately <1% of the candidates are admitted through the process.
 AIIMS publishes The National Medical Journal of India.

 Changes in Entrance Examination pattern under the provisions of NMC Bill 2019

-As per the latest official notification released by the Ministry of Health and Family Welfare, AIIMS, JIPMER -Puducherry, PGIMER -Chandigarh & all INIs (Institutes of National Importance) were directed to not to conduct any Undergraduate entrance exams from 2020 onwards.
+As per the latest official notification released by the Ministry of Health and Family Welfare, AIIMS, JIPMER -Puducherry, PGIMER -Chandigarh & all INIs (Institutes of National Importance) were directed to not conduct any Undergraduate entrance exams from 2020 onwards.
 Government has said that from 2020 session onwards, all such undergraduate admissions would be taken up only through a single national level examination NEET-UG conducted by NTA (National Testing Agency).
 Many field experts however criticized this exam unification, specifically with respect to AIIMS (New Delhi), citing the reason that the level of questions in AIIMS-UG entrance exams (for both MBBS & BSc Nursing courses separately) used to be of such a higher & deep logical-conceptual thinking capabilities, that they eventually served a greater advantage for selecting the most desirable students for such scientific courses.
-And that was something really crucial for the main objectives for which AIIMS (New Delhi) was established, which are cutting-edge research, medical innovations and to demonstrate high standards of medical education to all medical colleges and allied institutions in India.